citation-style-language/documentation/specification.rst

 A delimiting element is any element as above which takes a ``delimiter`` attribute, whether the attribute is supplied or not.

-The output of a delimiting element does not have delimiters from a parent delimiting element interspersed within it.
+The output of a delimiting element does not have delimiters from any ancestor delimiting element interspersed within it.
 The following produces ``retrieved:
 <http://example.com>``: